sialcasa/mvvmFX/examples/mvvmfx-synchronizefx/README.md

 # MvvmFX with SynchronizeFX

-This example shows how you can combine mvvmFX with the framework [SynchronizeFX](https://github.com/saxsys/SynchronizeFX).
+This example shows how you can combine mvvmFX with the framework [SynchronizeFX](https://github.com/saxsys/SynchronizeFX) to create a distributed ViewModel.
+This way the state of the UI of different instances of the App (on different JVM's, on different computers) is always synchronized between the apps.

 SynchronizeFX is a library for JavaFX that enables property bindings between different JVMs over the network.